gue-ni/OpenGL_Flightsim/README.md

 # OpenGL Flightsim

 You can read an article about how it works [here](https://www.jakobmaier.at/posts/flight-simulation/).
-There is also a compiled demo available, please let me know if the executable does not work.
+There is also a compiled demo available.

 https://user-images.githubusercontent.com/45669207/219900645-df832175-75a3-4521-bbed-368e9f299200.mp4